BDA-KTS/claim_similarity_retrieval/README.md

 ## Environment Setup
  - This method requires Python 3.9 to run.
- - It also requires the following python packages to be installed namely pandas,sentence_transformers,sklearn and pickle.
+ - It also requires the following Python packages to be installed namely pandas, sentence_transformers, sklearn, and pickle.
  - Sample installation through requirements file

     `pip install -r requirements.txt`